lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

    Click any asset to view the available renditions and select the check boxes corresponding to the renditions you want to download.

    You can manually select or exclude the renditions for individual assets, or click the **Apply** icon to apply same set of renditions to all the similar asset types (all image files in this example) selected for download.
-Confirm to apply the rule to all the similar asset types.
+Click **[!UICONTROL Done]** to confirm the applied rule.

    ![apply-all](assets/apply.png)